daimyo1/BlogApp/README.md

 ## Acceptance Criteria

--GIVEN a personal blog
+- GIVEN a personal blog
-WHEN I load the app,
+- WHEN I load the app,
 THEN I am presented with the landing page containing a form with labels and inputs for username, blog title, and blog content.
 WHEN I submit the form,
 THEN blog post data is stored to localStorage.